 \paragraph{Empirical Applications Checks.} By additionally including impulse responses obtained with a non-relaxed shock, we can conclude that our discussion in Section~\ref{section:applications} remains broadly valid.
-With regards to our MP application, Figure~\ref{fig:app_gonc2021_irfs__norelax} and \ref{fig:plot_app_gonc2021_meanshift__norelax} show that for a positive shock there are negligible differences between relaxed and non-relaxed semiparametric IRFs.
-This is also true as we scaled down the intensity of the shock, c.f.
-Figure~\ref{fig:plot_app_gonc2021_scale___norelax}.
-However, with a negative shock we can see more noticeable disagreements.
+With regards to our MP application, Figure~\ref{fig:app_gonc2021_irfs__norelax} and \ref{fig:plot_app_gonc2021_meanshift__norelax} show that, with a positive shock, there are negligible differences between relaxed and non-relaxed semiparametric IRFs.
+This is also true as we scaled down the intensity of the shock, cf. Figure~\ref{fig:plot_app_gonc2021_scale___norelax}.
+However, with a negative shock, we can see more noticeable disagreements.
 This is likely due to the negative shift of a small mass of residuals as the edge of the support, as revealed by Figure~\ref{fig:plot_app_gonc2021_meanshift__norelax}(b), having high leverage on the overall sample average used in computing IRFs.

-Lastly, when checking the differences between relaxed and non-relaxed sieve IRFs in our second application, Figures~\ref{fig:plot_app_istrefi2018_meanshift__norelax} and \ref{fig:plot_app_istrefi2018_scale_IP__norelax} also indicate that main analysis is robust to doing away with relaxation.
-We can see some differences in the shape of responses mainly for CPI inflation and retail IRFs.
-One noticeable fact is that when the shock size is reduced, there is practically no different between the two type of semiparametric responses we construct.
+Lastly, when checking the differences between relaxed and non-relaxed sieve IRFs in our second application, Figures~\ref{fig:plot_app_istrefi2018_meanshift__norelax} and \ref{fig:plot_app_istrefi2018_scale_IP__norelax} also indicate that the main analysis is robust to doing away with relaxation.
+We can see some differences in the shape of responses, mainly for CPI inflation and retail IRFs.
+One noticeable fact is that, when the shock size is reduced, there is practically no difference between the two types of semiparametric responses we construct.